lukasturcani/code_style/docs/python.rst

             for i in range(10):
                 print(i**2)

-        Sometimes when talking about an attribute in a class we first want to make it clear to the reader what attribute we are referring to exactly so the :attr:`.SomeTypeName.attr_name`
-        syntax is used.
-However as we continue to refer to :attr:`~.SomeTypeName.attr_name`, it is unnecessary to continue
+        Sometimes, when talking about an attribute in a class, we want to make it clear to the reader what attribute we are referring as well as the class, so the :attr:`.SomeTypeName.attr_name` syntax is used.
+However, as we continue to refer to the attribute, it is unnecessary to continue stating the class explicitly in the compiled documentation, so the :attr:`~.SomeTypeName.attr_name`
-        to state the class in front of the attribute, as it should be obvious to the reader by this point, so the ~ can be added to remove the class name from the compiled documentation.
-Use the ~ as appropriate to maximize the readability of the compiled documentation.
+        syntax can be used.
+The ~ can be added to remove the class name from the compiled documentation.
+Use the ~ when appropriate to maximize the readability of the compiled documentation.

         Parameters